What is the demand for fish and seafood on the European market?

 Squid, Cuttlefish and Octopus

-It is clear from the data that squid, cuttlefish and octopus, together, are a major product exported to Europe from developing countries.
-The way imports of these species are reported in European trade data has changed from 2016 to 2017, which makes it difficult to look at the longer-term trend.
+Molluscs, such as squid, cuttlefish and octopus, are a major product exported to Europe from developing countries.
+The way imports of these species are reported in European trade data changed from 2016 to 2017, which makes it difficult to look at the longer-term trends.

 - If you are already doing business in Spain or Italy and are looking for new markets in Europe, find out which importers in Spain and Italy are selling squid, cuttlefish and octopus to other European countries.

 - Check Globefish’s cephalopod’s market reports.
-These quarterly publications are a reliable source of information to stay up to date about the situation in the global market of squid, cuttlefish and octopus.
+These quarterly publications are a reliable source of information to stay up to date about the situation in the global market for squid, cuttlefish and octopus.

 Frozen fish fillets

-Europe imports 64% of its fish fillets from developing countries at a total value of $3 billion out of the $4.7 billion total imports of fish fillets.
-Contrary to most of the other imported fish and seafood, the main destination for fish fillets is not in Southern Europe but North Western Europe.
+In 2019, Europe imported 64% of its fish fillets from developing countries at a total value of $3.2 billion out of $5 billion imported from the world.
+Contrary to most of the other imported fish and seafood, the main destination for fish fillets is not Southern Europe, but Northwestern Europe.

-Looking at Europe’s imports of fish fillets, the most important species are hake, cod, Alaska pollock, salmon and a group of species that are not defined in custom data.
+Looking at Europe’s imports of fish fillets, the most important species are hake, cod, Alaska pollock, salmon and a group of species that are not defined in customs data.
 Most of these fish fillets are not fully processed in the country where they are produced.
-Salmon is produced in Chili and Argentina and Alaska Pollock is produced mainly in the US and Russia.
-While primary processing is done at origin, the fish is than exported to China or other re-processing locations, where the fish is defrosted and filleted before it is frozen once more and exported to the final markets.
+Salmon is produced in Chile and Argentina and Alaska pollock is produced mainly in the United States and Russia.
+Primary processing is done at origin, the fish is exported to China or other re-processing locations, defrosted, filleted, re-frozen and exported to its final markets.

-Exotic species such as pangasius, tuna, barramundi, grouper, tilapia, flatfishes, and Nile perch may have a lower total import value but might be a better opportunity for you if you aim to export fish fillets directly to Europe.
-These products are, more often, sold directly into the European wholesale market rather than going through China.
-We will describe the most important species here.
+Exotic species such as pangasius, tuna, barramundi, grouper, tilapia, flat fishes, and Nile perch may have a lower total import value but might be a better opportunity for you, if you aim to export directly to Europe.
+These products are often sold directly to the European wholesale market, rather than going through China.